Homerton College, University of Cambridge12-13 March 2018

 Numerous human diseases are characterised by a departure from the normal pattern of gene expression and errors in epigenetic processes underpin many of these.
 However, the reversible nature of most of the known epigenetic modifications of chromatin offer promising therapeutic opportunities for the controlled regulation of disease-related genes via the manipulation of epigenetic mechanisms.
 With the development of a new suite tools including CRISPR mediated ‘epigenome-editing’, epigenetics will continue to be one of the most innovative research areas in the life sciences and medicine.

-On this two-day intensive course you will:
+On this two-day intensive HANDS-ON PRACTICAL course you will:

 - Understand the constituent components and mechanisms of the epigenome